mikeobrien/Gribble/README.md

         public Dictionary<string, object> Values { get; set; }
     }

 The `Values` property will allow us to get and set all non mapped fields (I refer to them as "dynamic" fields in this document).
 This property must be a `Dictionary<string, object>` where the key is the name of the field and the value is the value of the field.
+It is possible to create a mapping for the keys so that an alias can be used instead of the raw column name.
+This is discussed later.

 We next create a map in the spirit of [James Gregory's FluentNHibernate](http://www.fluentnhibernate.org/):